List of birds of Singapore: Locations

 There are many locations for bird watching in Singapore.
 The habitats include forests, mangroves, rivers, coasts, grasslands, woodlands, marshes, and offshore islands.
 There are no mountains in Singapore, but there are several hills, i.e., "bukit" (Bt.) in the Malay language.

 The house crow is the most successful introduced bird in Singapore.
 It was originally brought in from Sri Lanka for the purpose of controlling the caterpillar population, but the plan back-fired and instead of attacking the caterpillars, they became a pest.
 Prior to the COVID-19 pandemic, crow cullings were common in Singapore and were guided by the Certis CISCO.
-Crow cullings were discontinued since the COVID-19 pandemic.
+Crow cullings were discontinued since the COVID-19 pandemic until March 2026, where it was returned after an increase of crow complaints.

 Many of the areas were largely cleared for redevelopment, such as Tengah New Town.
 The expiring leases of Neo Tiew in 2014 were also given to Ministry of Defence (MINDEF) restricted area.